edina/Exemplars2020/README.md

 * Geospatial Notebooks - run in Geospatial Notebook Server
 * Machhine Learning Notebooks - run in Standard Notebook Server
-* R with Statistics Notebooks - run in R with Stan Notebook Server For a list of finished exemplars with short descriptions, please refer to the [Documentations page on the Noteable website](https://noteable.edina.ac.uk/exemplars/).
+* R with Statistics Notebooks - run in R with Stan Notebook Server
+* Haskell Notebooks - run in Haskell Notebook Server For a list of exemplars with short descriptions, please refer to the [Documentations page on the Noteable website](https://noteable.edina.ac.uk/exemplars/).

 ### Teaching documents
 A collection of tutorials, templates and quick reference guides mainly for teaching purposes.